Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Marshall has combined with its opponents to put up more than 61.5 points in three of 10 games this season.
+- Marshall and its opponents have combined to put up more than 61.5 points in three of 10 games this season.

+- Charlotte's games have gone over 61.5 points in three of 10 chances this season.

 - The combined points per game average of the two teams, 60.2, is 1.3 points fewer than Saturday's over/under.